Opened on the Caledonian Railway.

 There were two signal boxes before 1897, a north box in the 'V' of the junction and a south box just south of the Bridge Street overbridge on the east side.
 The south box was replaced in 1892.
 In 1897 looped sidings were added on either side of the line south of the overbridge and a new south box built at the south end of these on the east side (the existing south box became 'Lockerbie Station').
 The signalling was updated in 1935 with the north and south boxes closing and the concentration of signalling in the remaining box.

-The trainshed survived the closure of the branch in 1966 but was to be demolished in 1972.
+The trainshed survived the closure of the branch to passengers in 1952 (completely in 1966) but was to be demolished in 1972.

 Other railway and industry locations